1j01/jspaint/README.md

 ## Did you know?

 * You can drag the color box and tool box around if you grab them by the right place.
-  You can even drag them into a little window.
+  You can even drag them out into little windows.
-  You can dock the window back to the side by double-clicking on it's titlebar.
+  You can dock the windows back to the side by double-clicking on their titlebars.

 * In addition to the left-click foreground color and the right-click background color, there's also a third color you can access by holding <kbd>Ctrl</kbd> while you draw.